sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 == Screenshots ==

-1. By default the Facebook feed inherits your theme's default styles and the feed is completely responsive
+1. By default the Facebook feed inherits your theme's default styles and the Facebook feed is completely responsive
 2. Completely customize the way your Facebook feed looks to perfectly match your site
-3. Use custom CSS to customize every part of the feed
+3. Use custom CSS to customize every part of the Facebook feed
-4. Display Facebook events in your feed
+4. Display Facebook events in your Facebook feed
 5. Configuring the Custom Facebook Feed plugin
 6. General Facebook Feed options - Custom Facebook Feed Layout and Style page
 7. Facebook Feed Typography options - Custom Facebook Feed Layout and Style page